ThuyKat/JavaScript/README.md

   document.head.append(script);
 }
 ```
-- When the script is loaded, we want a function to execute right after --> this is callback function
+- When the script is loaded, we want a function to execute right after --> this is callback function.

+---> a callback function is a function that is passed as an argument to another function and is intended to be called later within that function to complete some action.
 ```js
 function loadScript(src, callback) {
   let script = document.createElement('script');